 Centre for the Microeconomic Analysis of Public Policy The Research Centre at the heart of IFS is the CPP.

-Police infrastructure, police performance, and crime: Evidence from austerity cuts Working Paper Focusing on a wave of austerity cuts, I show that police station closure increased violent crimes in census blocks near the defunct stations.
-24 April 2024
+Police infrastructure, police performance, and crime: evidence from austerity cuts Working Paper Focusing on a wave of austerity cuts, I show that police station closure increased violent crimes in census blocks near the defunct stations.
+27 March 2025

 Imagine your life at 25: Gender conformity and later-life outcomes Working Paper We analyse thousands of essays written by 11-year-old girls in 1969 to assess conformity with gender norms and its implications for future outcomes.
 24 April 2024